 A high performing team is much more than a buzzword.
 Creating them takes deliberate, informed and continual efforts from all involved.
 If you want to learn what defines a high performing team, what characteristics one should possess and how you can build one of your own, then read on.

 A high-performing team is one where all members contribute equally towards a shared goal.
 Their processes are optimised and they work well together to achieve the desired outputs in a time and resource-efficient manner.

 By possessing all of the above characteristics, your team will be able to function at an extremely high level and will reach new heights in terms of team effectiveness.
 If your team is lacking in some of the areas above, then keep reading.
 We’ll dive deep into a few key areas.

 Trust is an essential ingredient in the recipe for creating high-performing teams.
 This can be applied in many different aspects, including leadership, each other, or the cause.
 The moment trust is broken, productivity begins to decline.

 Transparency and openness as a leader shows you have nothing to hide and helps build trust within your team.
-When members know which direction you’re leading them and what your intentions are, you can ensure a collaborative effect on difficult projects.
+When members know which direction you’re leading them and what your intentions are, you will provide a sense of empowerment and motivation and your team will be encouraged to work more collaboratively on difficult projects.

 While every member of your team has different goals, as a leader, it’s important to understand the individual motivations of each team member and find ways to unify varying agendas.